Elton John's 1979 tour of the Soviet Union: Documentary film and radio broadcast

 John's stay in the USSR was filmed by Dick Clement and Ian La Frenais.
-The footage was edited for a television documentary film, titled To Russia with Elton.
+The footage was edited for a documentary film, titled To Russia with Elton.
 The film includes footage of John's final concert in Moscow and scenes showing the political context of the tour and his reactions to Russian culture.
+The film was shown in cinemas in the United Kingdom in the summer of 1979, as part of a double-bill with Clement and La Frenais' film Porridge, based on their television series.

 The final concert of the tour, held at the Rossiya Concert Hall on 28 May, was broadcast live throughout Europe by the BBC.
 It marked the first stereo satellite link-up between the USSR and the West.
 In Britain, the program aired on BBC Radio 1, hosted by disc jockey Andy Peebles.
 This recording of the 28 May show became available on several bootleg albums, including A Single Man in Moscow.
 Coinciding with the 40th anniversary of the tour, Universal Music released a limited-edition double LP, titled Live from Moscow 1979, for Record Store Day 2019.
 The album was subsequently re-released on vinyl and CD, and in digital music stores in January 2020.